Last updated: November 30, 2022

-LLC guaranteed payments are a kind of income paid to the partners or LLC members no matter what happens.
+LLC-guaranteed payments are income paid to the partners or LLC members, no matter what happens.
 If the business fails, the member's credit rating is destroyed, and lawsuits are filed against them by creditors, they still get their guaranteed payment.

 Guaranteed payments are considered taxable income.
 It is ordinary income and self-employment income for tax purposes.